IPS-Eye-White

 Can Divinity be ascribed to Jesus considering that the famous Shema of Israel clearly and emphatically declares that God is "one"?
 Actually the Hebrew Scriptures do not eliminate the possibility of God existing as more than one Divine Person simply because some of the words used in the Old Testament can indicate a plurality.

 Part V - The Holy Spirit...
-A Separate Person, Or...?
+A Separate Person Or...?

-Acts 5:3-4 makes it clear that lying to the Holy Spirit is lying to God, thus this short passage is more than enough to attribute Divinity to the Holy Spirit.
+Acts 5:3-4 makes it clear that lying to the Holy Spirit is lying to God.
+Thus this short passage is more than enough to attribute Divinity to the Holy Spirit.
 However, that does not necessarily mean that there are three coequal Persons in one Divine Being.

-Is this possible or is it more likely that as the Bible makes very clear (and something we gloss over) that there is only one Spirit which means the Spirit of God the Father, the Spirit of Christ and the Holy Spirit are one and the same Spirit.
+Or is it more likely that as the Bible makes very clear (and something we gloss over) that there is only one Spirit which means the Spirit of God the Father, the Spirit of Christ and the Holy Spirit are one and the same Spirit.
 This makes the Holy Spirit the very power of God Himself.

 If Not The Scriptures, Where Did The Idea Of The Trinity Come From?